 Check the date on the post.
 This is a simple but important task.
 In a 24/7 environment information is superseded rapidly.
 Sharing dated information is potentially as bad as sharing fake news.

-The relentless projection of disaster images reinforced certain positions, even if I didn’t read the content.
+The relentless projection of disaster images reinforced certain idealogical positions, even if I didn’t read the content.
 During Covid-19, detail about the virus’s progress was changing hourly.
-‘Recycled’ and dated social media posts can confuse official messages.
+‘Recycled’ and dated social media posts can confuse official messages and cause harm and even social disruption, as we’ve seen in the USA.

 RECOGNISE THE BIASES